mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and I finally used 9 orientations to keep both the recognition accuracy and reasonable feature vector length and `YCrCb` color space.
+I tried various combinations of parameters and I finally used 11 orientations, 16 pixel per cell and 2 cell per block in each direction to keep both the recognition accuracy and reasonable feature vector length and `YCrCb` color space.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I tried to trai the linear SVM using different 3 types of features: HOG, Color Histogram and Spatial binned features.
-My resulting feature vector includes a scaled HOG and color histogram features.
+My resulting feature vector includes a scaled HOG and color histogram features only.
 For the training were used pictures with 64x64 resolution.
 The testing accuracy reached 97.5 % on the testing set.

 ### Sliding Window Search